supreme-gg-gg/instagram-cli/README.md

 :summarize n
 ```

+You can also turn on streaming mode with `instagram config --set llm.stream True` to see the summary being generated in real-time.

 > [!TIP]
 > If you don't mind giving your data to AI companies, you may set the `llama.endpoint` and `llm.model` configs to a remote endpoint, e.g. `https://api.openai.com/v1/`, `gpt-5`.